jommarqs/talkdesk-js-class/04-extracting-generic-bits.md

 }
 ```

-And we have to stop here, because you may not realize it, but you just learned now [React](https://reactjs.org/) works.
+And we must stop here...
+You may not realize it, but you just learned now [React](https://reactjs.org/) works.

 ---